 Becoming a CPA in California can be a lucrative and fulfilling career choice, but there are a number of specific criteria you’ll need to meet before you can get certified.

-To become a CPA in the state of California, you will have to pass the CPA exam and meet all of the California Board of Accountancy (CBA) requirements.
+To become a CPA in the state of California, you will have to go through the CPA application process, pass the CPA exam, and meet all of the California Board of Accountancy (CBA) requirements.

 These state-specific requirements apply to your level of education and experience.
 You will also have to pay the CPA exam cost and other fees set by the board.